dynamsoft-docs/barcode-reader-docs/programming/features/use-format-specific-configuration-v9.6.32.md

 ![barcode-quietzone-definition][9]

-Here is a sample image with a very narrow quite zone:
+Here is a sample image with a very narrow quiet zone:

 ![barcode-narrow-wide-quietzone][10]